chenzhenxi/element-remove/README.md

 # Webpack

-Just add element-remove to your entry, you all good
+Just add element-remove to your entry, you are all good

 ```['element-remove', 'app.js']```